 Research tells us that the nutritional value of specific foods can change, depending on the seasons they are grown or produced.
 For example, one UK study conducted by the UK Ministry of Agriculture, Fisheries & Food looked at the nutrient value of milk at different times of the year.
 The nutrient content of milk can differ depending on when it was produced.
 The reason for this?
 The cows’ diet can affect the quality of the milk produced.
-In summer, for example, cows were less likely to consume fresh produce and this would impact on the nutritional quality of the milk.
+In summer, when fields were dry, for example, cows were less likely to consume fresh produce and this would impact on the nutritional quality of the milk.

 The modern day dilemma